Connect with others who understand.

 What Causes Muscle Spasms in MS?

 In normal movement, some muscles relax while others contract.
 With MS, damage to nerves in the brain or spinal cord can disrupt this action.
 This change to your nervous system can cause many muscles to contract at once, yet resist being stretched.
-This change in the motor system causes a tug of war between your muscles.
+This change in the motor system causes a tug-of-war between your muscles.

 Some muscle contractions can feel like a charley horse or menstrual cramp.
 Others are jerky movements, similar to the way your leg jumps during a reflex test.
-One MyMSTeam member likened her excruciating charley horses to “late labor pains.”
+One MyMSTeam member likened their excruciating charley horses to “late labor pains.”

 Types of MS Muscle Twitching